An Important Feature for B2B Sales Lead Generation

-Use these links to jump to specific MA vendors discussed below.
+Use these links or the Article Contents menu to jump to specific MA vendors discussed below.

 Marketing automation tools generally have at least some website visitor tracking features built in.
 They use browser-based tracking cookies to track visitor behavior both before and after a website visitor becomes personally identified through form submissions, etc.

-Once the visitor becomes identified, e.g., by name and/or submitted email address, their future visits can be tracked at an individual level to build up a more complete lead profile and include or exclude them from automated email campaigns.
-With some MA tools, this also allows for some degree of website personalization.
+Once the visitor becomes identified, e.g., by name and/or submitted email address, their future visits can be tracked at an individual level to build up a more complete lead profile, update lead scoring, and include or exclude them from automated lead nurturing campaigns.
+With some MA tools, this also allows for some degree of website content personalization.

-Let’s take a look below at what several of the top marketing automation platforms provide in the area of website visitor tracking for B2B lead generation.
+Let’s take a look below at what several of the top marketing automation platforms provide in the area of visitor tracking features for B2B lead generation.

 HubSpot’s visitor tracking features include all the essentials required for this aspect of B2B lead tracking and reporting.

-- Reverse IP lookup for IP-to-company lead matching
+- HubSpot IP tracking: reverse IP lookup for IP-to-company lead matching

 - Real-time visitor tracking, including on-site behavior